 Poor dental hygiene also affects the general body health in many ways.
-For example, health experts have found a direct correlation between poor oral hygiene and heart diseases.
+For example, dental tourism experts have found a direct correlation between poor oral hygiene and heart diseases.
 Mouth infections pose grave risks to other internal organs.
 Irritable bowel syndrome, intestinal failure and other digestive problems also result from chewing problems.
 Furthermore, women with dental caries and gum diseases have a greater chance of low-birth-weight and preterm babies.

 All these conditions can be averted by maintaining a good oral hygiene.
 Seattle Dental experts suggest that the basic solution is to brush your teeth after every meal.
 It is also advisable to follow a calcium rich healthy diet to keep your teeth healthy and strong.
 Also, avoid sugary foods as much as you can and don’t wait to get dental work done.
 Taking out a loan with good credit is an easy way to tackle the expensive without your health suffering.

 A regular visit to the dentist is also paramount so that he or she can follow up on your progress and any potential teeth problems.
 On the whole, the power to maintain a healthy dental hygiene is in your hands.